CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

 ### Task 5: Clean the Dataset

+In this task, you'll check the dataset for missing values and create a cleaned copy of the data, preparing it for training the anomaly detection model.

 1. Select **+ Code** to add a new code cell below the current cell.

 1. Paste the following code into the notebook cell, and then select the **Run** button to execute the cell.
 This code checks the dataset for missing values, removes any rows containing missing data, creates a clean copy of the dataset, and displays the number of rows before and after the cleaning process.